daveboyd777/AIMasterFinAgent/README.md

-# QSpec Financial Agent
+# AI Master Financial Agent

-A comprehensive financial analysis and automation tool designed to work with Quicken data formats and provide AI-powered insights.
+A comprehensive AI-powered financial analysis and automation tool designed to work with Quicken data formats and provide intelligent financial insights.

 ## Features